Return to home page

 Under the Act, food businesses are required to be operating under either a food control plan or one of three levels of national programmes depending on the food sector that a food business belongs to.

 There are business premises in the community, other than food premises, that have a potential to put public health at risk.
-These include hairdressers, camping grounds, premises used by funeral directors and mortuaries.
+These include camping grounds and premises used by funeral directors and mortuaries.

 These premises must be registered under the Health (Registration of Premises) Regulations 1966.
 These premises are subject to annual registration under the Health Act and are inspected on a regular basis to ensure compliance with legislative requirements relating to each type of business premise.